 The ideal sleeping temperature for your room is around 65 degrees, which can be hard to reach in summer.The Fix:

 Good quality bedding made from cotton or linen can really help you sleep better because they breathe, meaning your sweat can evaporate, keeping you much cooler.

 Check out these Bamboo Cotton sheets by Nolah as a good example of a light, breathable option.

 The same goes for your pajamas.
 Choose light, natural fibers to make sure you don’t overheat.

 It’s a bit obvious, but keep your air circulating!
 Plus, the better the air quality in your room, the better you'll sleep.

 For other ways to improve your air, try plants!
 Check out these 7 plants that can absorb toxins and boost oxygen.

 Keeping a dehumidifier in your room can help you sleep better.
 Less moisture in the air makes it easier for your AC to cool the air in your house.

-A dehumidifier can also improve your air quality by lessening dust mites and pollen.
+A dehumidifier can also improve your air quality by reducing dust mites and pollen.

 Have a set time every night that you begin your evening routine so you can establish your ideal bedtime.